 partners protection from personal liability for the acts of the

-all partners (misconduct, negligence, etc.).
-However, the partners
+affect all partners (misconduct, negligence, etc.).
+However, the

-continue to share liabilities resulting from general activities of the
+partners continue to share liabilities resulting from general activities

-partnership.
-An attorney must create a written partnership agreement to
+of the partnership.
+An attorney must create a written partnership

-govern the general affairs of the business.
-LLPs are taxed like
+agreement to govern the general affairs of the business.
+LLPs are taxed

 professional businesses, such as doctors, lawyers, and CPA firms.